822kea/practice_one/README.md

 # practice_one
 getting familiar making repos
-cloing from GitHub to my local cpu staging and committing locally
+cloning from GitHub to my local cpu staging and committing locally